Last updated: October 18th, 2023

 10. Eibsee, Germany

-By Diana from The Globetrotting Detective
+Explored by Diana of The Globetrotting Detective

 9. Luxembourg’s Hiking Trails

-By Inma from A World to Travel
+Explored by Inma of A World to Travel

-Well signposted and with many more amenities than one might expect, some of the best trails are Escapardenne Trail and Mullerthal Trail.
-If you only have a day or half a day in Luxembourg City, you may be interested in walking the Wenzel Circular Walk, a beautiful route that will take you through some of the best views of the city.
+🏙 Explore the city: If you only have a day or half a day in Luxembourg City, you may be interested in walking the Wenzel Circular Walk, a beautiful route that takes you through some of the best views and key landmarks of the city.

 8. Baku, Azerbaijan

 🌳 Where?
 Baku is the stunning capital of Azerbaijan, a country situated in the South Caucasus region of Eurasia, straddling Eastern Europe and Western Asia.

 😍 Why: This city appeals to every kind of traveler, whether you’re into history, architecture, or nature.
 Also, walking around town, you’ll find a very captivating blend of ancient and futuristic architecture coexisting next to each other.